Elie Kedourie: Subsequent career

 In 1992, in "The Wretched of Algeria", a review of the book Historie de l'Algérie by the French historian Charles-Robert Ageron, Kedourie condemned Ageron for being sympathetic to the FLN.
 He again denounced de Gaulle for granting Algeria independence, writing that the Algerians "were cruelly abandoned to the mercies of the FLN, a handful of purs et durs, spurred on by nationalism, that curse of the modern world to seize power and rule for their own benefit.
 Their Arabizing policies, however, had opened up the country to the influence of fundamentalist movements like the Muslim Brotherhood in the Middle East, so that Islam came to provide the growing opposition with not only a political idiom, but also a revolutionary cause stigmatized by the same conspiratorial violence once shown by the FLN.
 Caught between the monsters of the FLN and those of the FIS or Islamic Salvation Front, the Algerian people are sure to pay the price".

 Personal life

-Kedourie was married to fellow scholar of the history of the Middle East, Sylvia Kedourie.
+On 3 August 1950, Kedourie married Sylvia Kedourie at Bevis Marks Synagogue.
+The couple had two sons and one daughter.

+On 29 June 1992 Kedourie died in Washington, D.C., aged 66.